What Is Sleep Hygiene & How to Get Good Natural Night Sleep

 Try Sleeping Naked

 As you go to sleep your body temperature begins to drop as it prepares itself for slumber.
-Keeping your room a cool temperature (between 60-67 degrees) can help aid the process of cooling your body.
+Keeping your room at a cool temperature (between 60-67 degrees) can help aid the process of cooling your body.

 Sleeping naked not only increases the chances you’ll sleep comfortably and soundly, it also helps cool your body down by eliminating nightgowns and pajamas that may keep your body temperature.